voxel51/fiftyone/docs/source/tutorials/index.rst

     Check out the
     `fiftyone-examples <https://github.com/voxel51/fiftyone-examples>`_
-    GitHub repository for more examples of using FiftyOne!
+    repository for more examples of using FiftyOne!

 .. toctree::
    :maxdepth: 1